Feature Recovery

 Outcome

-- Relaunched Atlantis and reached 50% DAU participation within its first month.
+- The original release had weak adoption and poor reception.
+After redesign, the relaunch reached 50% DAU participation within its first month.

 What this shows